ChengsongTan/CXLcacheFormalisation/README.md

 Once started the session process can be left to run on the background.

-After the build finished, run `isabelle jedit -d . -l AllFixes` so all theo rule files do not have to be reloaded.
+After the build finished, open  the `TopLevelTheorem.thy` file to view the main theorem of the paper.

 ## Files to look at
 Rule files are prefixed with "Fix".